Forms of business establishment

 Company chops: each enterprise, subsequent to registration, will be issued with certain chops (a stamp or seal) that are generally presumed to be definitive proof of the company's approval of documents to which the chop is attached.

-Establishing a business in China is more complex and time-consuming than in many Western jurisdictions.
+Establishing a business in China is more complex and time-consuming than in many western jurisdictions.
 The process is even more burdensome for foreign than for domestic investors.
 Procedures will vary depending on the type and characteristics of the project, so should be confirmed on a case-by-case basis.

 Company name reservation: done with State Administration of Industry and Commerce (SAIC or local AIC) business registration authorities in the target locality.
 Company names in foreign languages cannot be registered in China, although foreign trade names may be registered as trademarks on a first-to-file basis.
 An FIE investor will need to choose a Chinese business name according to the standard form, normally consisting of four elements: